Seagate/cortx-test/README.md

 ## Git process
 Typically, a member contributing to test framework would follow the review process as follows:
 1. Commits happen on your forked repository(origin).
-	2. Then you can raise a PR to merge it to Seagate Cortx-Test repository (Upstream)
+2. Then you can raise a PR to merge it to Seagate Cortx-Test repository (Upstream).
+PRs can be raised even if you have read-only access to Seagate Repositories.
 3. Moderators of Cortx-Test can create server side feature branch if multiple developers are working on same feature branch
-	4. Team member should be able to check-in and raise the PR to upstream even if they have read-only access to Seagate Repositories using this process
+4. Team member can check-in and raise the PR to upstream feature branch.
+Feature lead would raise the pull request to main.

 ## Get the Sources
 Fork local repository from Seagate's Cortx-Test repository and then clone Cortx-Test repository from Seagate repository.